• About

 What are Hard Forks?

-A hard fork is a backward-incompatible upgrade in a cryptocurrency network.
+hard fork is a backward-incompatible upgrade in a cryptocurrency network.
 Backward-incompatible upgrade means a software update (or a set of software updates) incompatible with the existing blockchain protocol.

 So, the blockchain network ends up splitting into two different networks.
 Changes made due to a hard fork are permanent, unlike soft forks that are backward-compatible.
 There have been several Ethereum hard forks in the past, such as Ethereum Classic, EtherZero, and Metropolis.